Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### RQ 4:predefined download testbed Geonovum

-In this case predefined download is considerated the same as the bulkdownload (requirement 6), but it could also be a subset.
+In this case predefined download is considered the same as the bulk download (requirement 6), but it could also be a subset.
 Predefined download was not difficult to implement, because we referred to the WFS of the harmonized dataset: https://geodata.nationaalgeoregister.nl/su-vector/wfs?request=GetFeature&version=2.0.0&typeNames=su-vector:SU.VectorStatisticalUnit&filter=%3CFilter+xmlns=%22http://www.opengis.net/ogc%22%3E%3CPropertyIsEqualTo%3E%3CPropertyName%3Etessellation_localid%3C/PropertyName%3E%3CLiteral%3Egemeente.2018%3C/Literal%3E%3C/PropertyIsEqualTo%3E%3C/Filter%3E

-#### RQ 5:Geojson testbed Geonovum
+#### RQ 5:GeoJSON testbed Geonovum

-The source encoding used was the GML as resulted from the WFS request mentionted above.
+The source encoding used was the GML as resulted from the WFS request mentioned above.
 It was converted into gpkg via QGIS v3.16. which was input to Pygeoapi.
 Since the WFS results in simple GML the mapping was an easy 1 to 1 mapping.
-The conversion to the output in json was an atomated process within Pygeoapi.
+The conversion to the output in GeoJSON was an automated process within Pygeoapi.

 #### RQ 7:CRS ETRS89 and WGS84 testbed Geonovum

-The sourcedata from the WFS was in [ETRS89](https://epsg.io/4258).
+The source data from the WFS was in [ETRS89](https://epsg.io/4258).
 Pygeoapi does have the option to specify the source_srs and target_srs, but it does not use this yet.
 Qgis considers the output to be [WGS84](https://epsg.io/4326) regardless of the specified target_srs.